freibergs/Jira-Managers/readme.md

 1. Loads environment variables and sets up authentication for Jira and Google Sheets.
 2. Retrieves data from the specified Google Spreadsheet.
-3. For each manager in the spreadsheet:
+3. For each project and manager combination in the spreadsheet:
-   - Checks if an Epic for the manager exists.
+   - Checks if an Epic for the project exists.
 If not, it creates one.
-   - Creates a Task for the current date if it doesn't exist.
+   - Creates a Task for the manager if it doesn't exist.
-   - For each project assigned to the manager, creates a Subtask if it doesn't exist.
+   - Creates a Subtask for the current date if it doesn't exist.
 4. Logs all actions and any errors encountered.

-Key functions:
-- `get_spreadsheet_data()`: Retrieves data from Google Sheets.
-- `parse_spreadsheet_data()`: Processes the raw data into a usable format.
-- `get_user_details()`: Retrieves Jira user details based on email.
-- `issue_exists()`: Checks if a Jira issue with a given summary already exists.
-- `create_issue()`: Creates a new Jira issue (Epic, Task, or Subtask).

 ### delete.py